marcogemaque/football_db/README.md

 Used BeautifulSoup4 (bs4) for this.
 No need for IP rotation as time between request was quite spaced.
 No need for extra safety precautions.

 ## **Data Lake**
-Using Google's Cloud Storage, which is free for the amount of data we want, we only keep copies up to 3 days from the current day to not create overhead.
+Using Google's Cloud Storage in union with Google Big Query.

-##
+## **Data Model of Database**
+Our Data Model is shown above: